Our Guide to Hydraulic Oil

 What is hydraulic oil made of?

-Hydraulic oil is made up of one base fluid and then a number of additional ingredients which can be mixed depending on the desired properties required by your operations.
+Common hydraulic fluids are made up of one base fluid and then a number of additional ingredients which can be mixed depending on the desired properties required by your operations.

 - Mineral oil